robertofierimonte/credit-card-frauds/README.md

 └── tests
 ```

+- The `.github` folder contains the Github Actions CI/CD workflows
-- The `containers` folder
+- The `containers` folder contains the Dockerfile for the base image
 - The `data` folder is empty and it will be populated with the dataset after completing the local setup
 - The `docs` folder contains the images and additional documentation about the project
 - The `notebooks` folder contains the notebooks provided for exploratory analysis on the data, as well as the training and testing of the models
+- The `scripts` folder contains the scripts for downloading the raw data from Kaggle and uploading it to Bigquery.
+For more info run: `poetry run python scripts/upload_data.py --help`
-- The `src` folder contains the source code for the ML
+- The `src` folder contains the source code for the ML model
      * The `base` subfolder contains the code provided used for the exploratory analysis and the modelling
      * The `components` subfolder contains the code for the pipeline's components
      * The `pipelines` subfolder contains the code for the training pipeline
      * The `serving_api` subfolder contains the code to deploy the model on a Vertex AI endpoint or on a local endpoint and to use it to make predictions
-     * The `scripts` folder contains the python entry-point scripts used to interact with the code
+     * The `trigger` subfolder contains the code to trigger the Vertex AI pipelines
      * The `utils` subfolder contains the code to support other functionalities (e.g. manage environment variables and patch jupyter notebooks)
 - The `tests` folder contains the unit tests for the source code

 ### GCP setup

-### Bitbucket CICD setup
+Please refer to the [GCP README](./docs/GCP.md).

 ### Local setup